All Products

 Solution

-1. Create a RAM user for Account A, and attach the AliyunARMSFullAccess and AliyunSTSAssumeRoleAccess policies to the RAM user.
+1. In Account A, create a RAM user and grant the AliyunARMSFullAccess and AliyunSTSAssumeRoleAccess permissions.
 For more information, see Create a RAM user.

 2. Create an AccessKey pair for the RAM user.
 For more information, see Create an AccessKey pair.

-3. Install the ack-arms-cmonitor agent for the applications of Account B. For more information, see Manually connect applications to Application Monitoring eBPF Edition.
+3. Install the Application Monitoring eBPF agent for the applications in Account B. For more information, see Manually connect applications to Application Monitoring eBPF.

-5. Replace the accessKey and accessKeySecret parameters with the AccessKey ID and AccessKey secret obtained in Step 2, replace the uid parameter with the ID of Account A, and then click OK.
+5. Replace accessKey and accessKeySecret with the AccessKey ID and secret obtained in Step 2, and replace uid_id with the UID of Account A. Then, click OK.

-• Method 1: Use the RAM user created in Step 1.
+• Method 1: Use the RAM user that you created in Step 1 to manage applications.

 Note